prateekraiger/Arcade-CheckPoint/README.md

 # Arcade Checkpoints

-A Chrome extension that automatically hides the leaderboard on Google Arcade Lab pages for a better gaming experience.
+A Chrome extension that automatically hides the leaderboard on Google Arcade Lab pages for a better solving google labs.

 ## Features